Home Compare APA vs TXN

 APA vs Texas Instruments: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Texas Instruments carrying a narrow edge on valuation.
-APA still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with APA carrying a narrow edge on valuation.
+Texas Instruments still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.